armagansenol/armagansenol/README.md

 ## About Me

-- I specialize in creating dynamic, responsive, and accessible web applications.
+- I specialize in creating dynamic, responsive, and visually appealing web applications.
 - Proficient in **JavaScript**, **TypeScript**, **CSS/Sass**, and modern **UI libraries**.
 - Continuously exploring new technologies to stay at the forefront of the web development world.